-They are often paired with other winter vegetables such as turnips or carrots.
-They can also be added to typical winter dishes, like soup broth.
+Pair them together with other winter vegetables such as turnips or carrots.
+Add them to typical winter dishes, like soup broth.

 It is often easier to peel rutabaga with a sharp knife rather than the usual vegetable peeler.
-The thick flesh makes this difficult enough to be forewarned!
+The thick flesh makes this difficult enough, so be forewarned!

 Smart tip about rutabaga